-SECTION 1.6 EFFECTIVE DATE OF THIS ORDINANCE AND REPEAL OF FORMERLY ADOPTED ORDINANCES AND REGULATIONS [Amended 5/17/08]
+SECTION 1.6 EFFECTIVE DATE OF THIS ORDINANCE AND REPEAL OF FORMERLY ADOPTED ORDINANCES AND REGULATIONS [AMENDED 5/17/08]

 - A. Effective Date of Ordinance and Ordinance Amendments: This Ordinance became effective on its date of enactment, June 14, 2005.
 Notwithstanding Section 1.6.B below, any amendments to this Ordinance take effect upon enactment by the Town of North Yarmouth. - B. Shoreland Zoning Provisions1: The shoreland zoning provisions of this Ordinance shall be effective upon the date of adoption subject to Commissioner of the Department of Environmental Protection approval.
 A certified copy of the Ordinance, or Ordinance Amendment, attested and signed by the Town Clerk, shall be forwarded to the Commissioner of the Department of Environmental Protection for approval.
-If the Commissioner fails to act on the shoreland zoning provisions, or shoreland zoning amendment, of this Ordinance within 45 days of his/her receipt of the Ordinance, it shall be automatically approved. - C. Repeal and Replacement of Prior Ordinances and Regulations: Adoption of this Ordinance repeals and replaces the previously adopted Zoning Ordinance, Shoreland Zoning Ordinance and the Subdivision Regulations for the town of North Yarmouth adopted by the Planning Board. - D. Repeal of Municipal Timber Harvesting Regulation [Adopted 5/17/08]: The municipal regulation of timber harvesting activities is repealed on the statutory date established under 38 M.R.S.A.
+If the Commissioner fails to act on the shoreland zoning provisions, or shoreland zoning amendment, of this Ordinance within 45 days of his/her receipt of the Ordinance, it shall beautomatically approved. - C. Repeal and Replacement of Prior Ordinances and Regulations: Adoption of this Ordinance repeals and replaces the previously adopted Zoning Ordinance, Shoreland Zoning Ordinance and theSubdivision Regulations for the town of North Yarmouth adopted by the PlanningBoard. - D. Repeal of Municipal Timber Harvesting Regulation [Adopted 5/17/08]: The municipal regulation of timber harvesting activities is repealed on the statutory date established under 38 M.R.S.
 Section 438-A(5), at which time the State of Maine Department of Conservation's Bureau of Forestry shall administer timber harvesting standards in the Residential Shoreland District and Resource Protection District.
-On the date established under 38 M.R.S.A Section 438-A(5), the following provisions of this Ordinance are repealed: - 1.
-In Article VII.
+On the date established under 38 M.R.S.
+Section 438-A(5), the following provisions of this Ordinance are repealed:

+1 Shoreland zoning provisions include those provisions associated with the Resource Protection District and the Residential Shoreland District.

+- 1. In Section VII.
 Table 7-1.
-Table of Land Uses, Column 1, "Forest management activities except for timber harvesting" and "Timber harvesting";
+Table of Land Uses, Column 1, "Forest management activities except fortimber harvesting" and "Timber harvesting"; - 2.
+Section IX.

-Shoreland zoning provisions include those provisions associated with the Resource Protection District and the Residential Shoreland District.

-- 2. Article IX.
 Section 9-1.S.
 Timber Harvesting, in its entirety; and - 3.
-Article XII.
-Definitions, the following definitions: "forest management activities" and "residual basal area".
+Section XII.
+Definitions, the following definitions: "forest management activities" and "residual basalarea".